• Skip to primary navigation

 Village of Girolata

 A small village completely isolated, accessible only by boat or by hiking.
-It is located north of the calanques de Piana.
+It lies to the north of the calanques de Piana.
 Most boat tours of the Scandola reserve include a stop at the village.

 Learn more in our article